virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 ### Questions
 <questions-component>
   <question-component>What are semantic elements in HTML5?
 Name at least 5</question-component>
-  <answer-component>Each element in HTML has a special usecase you use it for.
+  <answer-component>Each element in HTML has a special use case you use it for.
 In HTML version 5 there were multiple semantic elements added which replace workarounds the web came up with.
 Some examples could be:
     - nav
     - header
     - footer